Timer

 Syntax

-flags - combination of the following values: 1 - allow multiple instances of function running simultaneously.
+1 Allow multiple instances of function running simultaneously.

 Remarks

-The timer function is executed in new thread each time.
-It is not recommended to use tim with small period (less than 1 s).
+The timer function runs in new thread each time.
+It is not recommended to use tim with small period (<1 s).

 Usually it is better to use rep and wait intead of tim.
-See the example.
 In dialogs procedures and other window procedures, use SetTimer, KillTimer and WM_TIMER instead.
+See the examples.

 Tips

-To make one-shot timer, use tim 0 (stop timer) in that timer function.
+To make one-shot timer that will work in all QM versions, use tim 0 (stop timer) in that timer function.

 Examples